Facts and Information about Discharging Debt

-Debt discharge is a common fact for the people who have filed for bankruptcy.
-People who have files under Chapter 7 bankruptcy have the full advantage of it to discharge debt.
-Being perplexed of how to file bankruptcy in Oklahoma, you might skip some essential facts.
-Like you may not know that your tax debt can be wiped out using Chapter 7.
-In reality, Chapter 7 debt can dissolve some of the tax debts; moreover, it can help you to get relieved from personal tax liabilities.
+Having to discharge debt is a common outcome for people who have filed for bankruptcy.
+People who have filed under Chapter 7 bankruptcy have the advantage of it discharging their debt.
+Being confused about how to file for bankruptcy in Oklahoma, you might skip some essential facts.
+Like you may not know that your tax debt can be wiped clean using Chapter 7.
+In reality, Chapter 7 debt can dissolve some tax debts; and, it can help you to get relieved of personal tax liabilities.

-Therefore, before filing bankruptcy you should consult with an attorney to know what you can receive.
+Therefore, before filing for bankruptcy you should consult with an attorney to know the best course of action.

-The tax debt should be income based.
-The tax should be for Federal or state incomes or on gross receipts.
+The tax debt has to be income based.
+This tax debt should come from either Federal or state incomes or on gross receipts.
 That means fraud penalties; payroll taxes or similar things cannot be discharged.

-You must have files tax return two years prior to filing bankruptcy.
-To say in detail, if you wish to have debt discharge today, you should have filed the tax return two years back.
-Most of the courts across the U.S. do not count late return as a return.
-Filing a late return means the time has already expired and IRS has already filed substitute against it.
-Coming to an end, your tax would not be wiped out.
+You must have filed tax returns over the last two years prior to filing for bankruptcy.
+To say in detail, if you wish to have your debt discharged today, you should have filed the tax returns two years back.
+Most courts across the U.S. do not count late return as a return.
+Filing a late return means the time has already expired and IRS has already filed a return on your behalf in its place.
+Because of this, your tax balance would not be wiped out.

-The tax debt should be due for the last three years, without which you would not be eligible for tax debt discharge.
+The tax debt needs to be overdue for the last three years, without which you would not be eligible for discharging your tax debt.

-There is a 240-day rule that is generally observed regarding tax assessment.
-Your tax debt should be assessed by IRS 240 days prior for Chapter 7 bankruptcy filing.
+There is a 240-day rule that is generally observed regarding a tax assessment.
+Your tax debt should be assessed by the IRS 240 days prior to a Chapter 7 bankruptcy filing.
 This time limit can be expanded.
-There is a clause.
-If the IRS has ceased activity of collection of the previous bankruptcy filing, this time span can be extended.
+There is a clause that if the IRS has ceased activity of collection for the previous bankruptcy filing, this time span can be extended.

-If you are guilty of any frivolous activities such as fraud, tax penalty etc., tax debt discharge will be easier for you.
+If you are guilty of any frivolous activities such as fraud, tax penalty etc., discharging your tax debt from these activities is not possible.

-For a detailed guide, to know how to file bankruptcy in Oklahoma, you can come to Chris Mudd & Associates.
-We will help on everything regarding debt elimination.
+For a detailed guide, on how to file for bankruptcy in Oklahoma, you can come to Chris Mudd & Associates.
+We will help with everything regarding debt elimination.